Nutrition and Food Service Management

 Standards of Conduct and Professional Practice

 Program Standards for Professional Practice

-Conestoga College School of Health & Life Sciences and Community Services has been given the mandate to prepare Nutrition and Food Service Management professionals.
+The School of Health & Life Sciences has been given the mandate to prepare Nutrition and Food Service Management professionals.
 The Province of Ontario expects the College to graduate Nutrition and Food Service Management professionals who meet the standards that have been established for the profession.
 Conestoga College Student Guide, Standards of Conduct stipulates college expectations that are to be applied to all programs.